-Potting soils are great for gardening and growing your plants, but the sizes of the bags generally means you end up with some leftover soil.
+Potting soils are great for gardening and growing healthy plant roots, but the sizes of the bags generally means you end up with some leftover soil.

-What do you do with the extra soil?
+And what do you do with the extra potting soil?

-Often times, you roll the bag up and put it in the garage until next season.
-But this usually leads to you questioning if it’s still good when spring rolls around again.
+Oftentimes, you roll the bag up and put it in the garage until the next season.
+But this usually leads to you questioning if your potting soil is still good when spring rolls around again.

-Does potting soil go bad?
-Yes, potting soil does expire – but mainly because a common ingredient, peat moss, only has a lifespan of 1-2 years.
+Yes, potting soil does go bad – but mainly because a common ingredient, peat moss, only has a lifespan of 1-2 years.

-If your potting soil doesn’t include peat moss, the answer isn’t as clear – check these other methods to see if your potting soil shelf life is over.
+If your potting soil doesn’t include peat moss, the answer might not be as clear – check these other methods to see if your potting soil shelf life is over.

-How to Tell if Your Potting Soil is Expired or Has Gone Bad
+How to Tell if Your Potting Mix is Expired or Has Gone Bad

 So you have a bag of soil and you’re wondering if it’s still good.
 Here are a few ways to help you decide.

-Sure, this one seems obvious if you’re looking at food products, but did you know that your bag of potting soil should have an expiration date on it?
+Sure, this one seems obvious if you’re looking at food products, but did you know that your bagged potting soil should have an expiration date on it?

 If you’ve forgotten which bag you bought 5 years ago and which you bought last summer, check this date.
-If it’s been more than 2 years since you’ve purchased it and it is expired, it might be time to throw it away or use it elsewhere.
+If it’s been more than 2 years since you’ve purchased it and it is expired, it might be time to throw it away or use it elsewhere (keep reading).

 2. The Smell Test

-Because some of the ingredients just rot or can include mold, you’ll likely smell those.
+Because some of the ingredients just rot or can include mold, you’ll likely smell a rotten smell.

 Rotten eggs, anyone??